xinwenfu/GenCyber/FieldTrips/V3/README.md

   * Right-click Command Prompt → “Run as administrator”, or
   * Launch it from a shortcut that’s configured to always run elevated.

 In our case, when you click *vchat.exe*, it runs with standard user privileges.
 If you right-click vchat.exe and “Run as administrator”, it runs with full administrative rights.
-In the later case, when vhcat is compromised, the attacker has full administrative rights..
+In the later case, when vhcat is compromised, the attacker has full administrative rights.
 In the former case, when vhcat is compromised, the attacker has only standard user privileges.

 ### Move malware into startup folder
 The user startup folder does not need the Admin priviledge.